-Policy Principle Review.
-Principle II.D.3.
+II.D.3.
 Allocation of Funding Burden Between Members and Employers

 - a.
-Principle II.D.3. indicates that retirement benefits should be financed on a shared basis between members and employers, with the member and employer share for normal cost and administrative expenses and some portion of the amortization requirement shared on a matching basis for general employee plans, with the member and employer share of total cost on a 40 percent/60 percent basis for statewide public safety plans, and with the member and employer share of pension cost to be determined on a "case-by-case" basis for local public safety plans.
-Specifically, the principle states: - II.D.3.
-Allocation of Funding Burden Between Members and Employers - a.
 Retirement benefits should be financed on a shared basis between the public employee and the public employer. - b.
-For general public employees, the employee and employer should make matching contributions to meet the normal cost and the administrative expenses of the defined benefit pension plan and both the employee and the employer may be required to share some financial responsibility for funding the amortization requirement of the defined benefit pension plan. - c.
+For general public employees, the employee and employer should make matching contributions to meet the normal cost and the administrative expenses of the defined benefit pension plan and both the employee and the employer may be required to share some financial responsibility for funding the amortization requirement of the defined benefit pension plan.

+- c.
 For protective and public safety employees covered by a statewide public pension plan, the employee should pay forty percent of the total actuarial costs of the defined benefit pension plan and the employer should pay sixty percent of the total actuarial costs of the defined benefit pension plan. - d.
 For protective and public safety employees covered by a local relief association, employee and employer contributions should be considered in light of the special circumstances and history unique to that association.
-Employees should pay an appropriate portion of the normal cost and administrative expenses of the relief association. - b.
+Employees should pay an appropriate portion of the normal cost and administrative expenses of the relief association.

+Mamhar

+Mambar

+b.
 Recent Variant Public Pension Legislation.
-Numerous times during the period 1997-2007, pension plan contributions were established or revised.
+Numerous times during the period 1997-2008, pension plan contributions were established or revised.
 It is unclear that the contribution setting/resetting process has fully accorded with the principle.
 The following compares the member contribution rate with the normal cost and expenses of the retirement plan and with the total actuarial requirements of the retirement plan: